 by Computer or Telephone, not in person.

-Lawyers in the Library, a collaborative program between the Marin County Law Library and the Marin County Bar Association, will hold its next clinic on Thursday, June 30, 2022, from 4:30 to 6:30 p.m. on Zoom.
-The program provides self-represented litigants a free 20-minute one-on-one meeting (via Zoom) with a volunteer attorney from the Marin County Bar Association to receive legal guidance, information, direction, and assistance in locating appropriate resources, review of completed forms and referrals to other agencies when appropriate.
+The Lawyers in the Library program provides self-represented litigants a free 20-minute one-on-one meeting (via Zoom Meetings) with a volunteer attorney from the Marin County Bar Association to receive legal guidance, information, direction, and assistance in locating appropriate resources, review of completed forms and referrals to other agencies when appropriate.

 The program has volunteer lawyers with knowledge in the following areas of law: Family Law, Landlord-Tenant Law, General Civil Law, Employment Law, Estate Planning/Probate Law and Personal Injury Law.
 There is no charge for the service, but participants must pre-register for the program.
 Participants must either live in Marin County or have a case pending in the Marin County Courts.